Written by our Ophthalmologist, Dr Andrew Logan.

 Risk factors for people with Diabetic Retinopathy

 There are several risk factors associated with the development of diabetic retinopathy.
 It becomes more common the longer a person has had diabetes, poor control of blood sugar and diabetes, and it’s more likely to progress during pregnancy.
 Because early diabetic retinopathy may have no effect on vision, a person with diabetes may not be aware of any problems with their vision until the retinopathy has progressed to an advanced stage.
-For this reason, anybody who has diabetes must have regular checks of the health of their eyes, even if they have normal vision.
+For this reason, anybody who has diabetes must have regular eye checks, even if they have normal vision.
 Pregnant women with diabetes should have their eyes checked every three months during pregnancy.
 In New Zealand, free diabetic eye screening using retinal cameras is available, this is usually organised by family doctors.

 Treatment for Diabetic Retinopathy

 A number of treatments are available for treating diabetic retinopathy, but these are more effective if they are used before the condition becomes advanced.
-This reiterates the importance of having regular eye examinations if you have diabetes, so that treatment can be provided before the condition becomes too severe.
+This reiterates the importance of having regular eye examinations, so that treatment can be provided before the condition becomes too severe.

 Treatments include laser treatment to close off abnormal blood vessels and injections of medications which do the same thing.
 It’s important to manage diabetes so that blood sugar levels remain within normal limits as this has been shown to reduce the development and progression of diabetic retinopathy.